ZapoVerde/RoboSmith/docs/Construction/Task 1_2-Specification- Programmable Context Partitioner Service.md

 *   **Core Responsibilities:**
     *   To be the single, authoritative service for managing the lifecycle of all `roberto-mcp` server processes.
     *   To maintain an in-memory map of active server instances, with a strict one-to-one relationship between a running server and an *active* Git worktree.
-    *   To handle the spawning of new server processes and the sending of the initial `index_code` command.
-    *   To handle the graceful termination of server processes to free system resources.
+    *   **DELEGATES** the spawning and termination of server processes to the injected `IProcessSpawner` adapter.
+    *   **ORCHESTRATES** the initial `index_code` command via the created process's JSON-RPC client.
-    *   To provide other services with access to the JSON-RPC clients for running server instances.
+    *   Provides other services with access to the JSON-RPC clients for running server instances.
 *   **Public API (TypeScript Signature):**
     ```typescript
+    import type { IProcessSpawner } from '../architecture/Core_Adapters_and_Dependency_Inversion.md';

     export class R_Mcp_ServerManager {
+      /**
+       * The manager's constructor uses Dependency Injection to receive its I/O adapter.
+       */
+      constructor(processSpawner: IProcessSpawner);

-      public static getInstance(): R_Mcp_ServerManager;
+      public static getInstance(processSpawner: IProcessSpawner): R_Mcp_ServerManager;

       /**
        * Spawns an r-mcp server for a given worktree.
 This is a "warm-start-aware"